oconnerj/justinoconner.me/README.md

 # justinoconner.me
-Code from articles on my website, justinoconner.me
+This repository contains code used or referenced in articles on my site, [justinoconner.me](http://justinoconner.me).